 You can try packing healthy options for your kid instead.
 Make your own trail mix of nuts, (almonds and cashews are a hit with my kid), granola, and raisins.
 Dried seaweed is great, too.
 I also have a small container just for fruits like grapes and blueberries to keep them from getting squished.

 My daughter wasn’t crazy about these options at first, but I’ve found that when she’s hungry, she’ll eat them.
-What’s more – she’s come around to liking these more natural and subtle flavors over time.
+What’s more – she’s come around to liking these more natural and subtle flavours over time.
 They are definitely healthier options than chips or Pocky sticks.

 #5 Teach them to pace themselves